The mission of the Custodial Services Department is to:

 - Focus on the people being served while valuing the needs of the persons in service and nourishing the importance of the capital investment already in place while employing and safeguarding the state-of-the-art equipment.

-The custodial department is managed by Ralph Shay and has three custodial supervisors (James Dierkhising, Sandi Kloss, Ralph Shay); and full time custodians (Deedra Deuhs, Amy Dobmeier, Donna Forster, Tymon Gouker, Amy Hansen, Randy Husmann, Doris Kahlhamer, Janice Klaphake, Joseph Kobylinski, Michael Kreitzer, Melissa Nordman, Jim Oster, Jenny Rau, Bev Rohe, Danielle Schwagel, Pete Schwegel, Jason Smith, Joan Stangler, and Jane Stodolka); and approximately 45 student employees.
+The custodial department is managed by Ralph Shay and has three custodial supervisors (Sandi Kloss, Danielle Schwagel and Jason Smith); and full time custodians (Deedra Deuhs, Ronald Dietman, Donna Forster, Tymon Gouker, Jenna Herrmann, Randy Husmann, Doris Kahlhamer, Janice Klaphake, Joseph Kobylinski, Tammy Luethmers, Melissa Nordman, Jim Oster, Cheryl Rasmussen, Jenny Rau, Bev Rohe, Pete Schwegel, Dianne Schwindel, Joan Stangler and Wanda Steinemann, and approximately 45 student employees.